Memorial

 The Fuhlsbüttel Concentration Camp and Penal Facility 1933–1945 Memorial

 was established in 1987 and is located in the former gatehouse entrance of the prison, which is still in operation today.
 On a memorial plaque at the entrance, visitors can read the names of the prisoners killed in the KolaFu prison and satellite camp.
-The exhibition, which focuses on the theme of resistance, explores the history of the concentration camp and the lives of the prisoners.
+The exhibition provides information about the concentration camp and tells stories of its prisoners and their resistance.
 Visitors can also view original objects and a reconstructed solitary confinement cell.

 Address: